 100%Job (1.5 year after graduation)

 After your study

 This study programme will educate you to the level of Bachelor of Science (BSc).
 Horticulture & Business Management is top of the list when it comes to great career perspectives.
-The horticultural industry eagerly awaits graduates from HAS University of Applied Sciences, and many students receive job offers even before they officially graduate.
+The horticultural industry eagerly awaits graduates from HAS green academy, and many students receive job offers even before they officially graduate.
 They meet their future employer during their studies, often during traineeships or during the company assignment in the final year.
 Successful completion of the course leads to a Bachelor degree in Horticulture & Arable Farming.
 Upon graduation you are a well-trained professional who is able to work in an international team and address projects in a systematic and practice-oriented manner.

 The specialist to the rescue!
 A production consultant is a technical expert who helps his customers optimise their products and production processes.
 You combine excellent technical knowledge with people skills and a sharp analytical mind.
 You know how to get to the bottom of your customer’s assignment and how to translate your findings into a recommendation.
 You might also work as a production manager within a company, and work on more sustainable and more efficient production.
 A job for the technical analyst with a green thumb!

 Avocados with tiny stones.
 Tasty snack tomatoes.
 Purple paprika.
 Drought resistant crops.
 A breeder is a visionary who constantly seeks and detects new possibilities to improve and diversify our food and non-food crops.
 By using your knowledge to develop new and improved products, you work towards better quality and higher variety on shop shelves, in our gardens and on our fields.
 You achieve this by starting your own business or by working for a (multinational) breeding company.
 A rewarding profession for the creative scientist inside you!